-Today’s networks are continuing along a path of transformation, as operators worldwide understand the benefits that software-based virtualized networks provide.
-As this evolution continues and hardware becomes further disaggregated from software, operators will benefit from an accelerated rate of innovation driven by open interfaces capable of further disaggregating hardware from software that will allow new ecosystems to evolve capable of delivering a new breed of experiences and services.
+Today’s wireless networks are continuing along a path of transformation, as mobile operators worldwide understand the benefits that software-based virtualized networks provide.
+As this evolution continues and hardware becomes further disaggregated from software, operators will benefit from an accelerated rate of innovation driven by open interfaces capable of further disaggregating hardware from software that will allow new ecosystems to evolve capable of delivering a new breed of experience and service.

 In no area is the need for automation more profound than in the radio access portion of the network.

-The move to a virtualized RAN, or vRAN, architecture will provide operators with a host of benefits and capabilities that were previously unattainable.
+The move to an Open virtualized RAN, or Open vRAN, architecture will provide operators with a host of benefits and capabilities that were previously unattainable.
 While these will be realized across all areas of the radio network, the initial, most tangible benefits will be related to a few key areas.

 Automated Radio Site Commissioning

 Traditionally, the commissioning of radio cell sites was a time-consuming, costly effort that was manually intensive and largely inefficient.
 It involved a high degree of costs related to the physical need to touch as many as 50,000 sites in a network, with specialized provisioning and knowledge of multiple EMS instances, with negatively impacted carrier profitability.

 The move to an Open vRAN architecture changes all that.
 It allows a virtualized approach to EMS which can be done remotely, with virtually no need for physically visiting a site, offering a “Plug and Play” approach that reduces the commissioning process from weeks to hours, significantly removing operational costs from the operator’s balance sheet.

 Automated Recovery & Resiliency

 Virtualization also delivers benefits related to detecting, preventing and restoring any issues related to reliability that occur on the network.
 In a legacy world outages could occur in the field long before they were realized, causing lengthy delays, poor service levels and decreased customer satisfaction.